 Olvera Street

-• History
+• Historia

-Officially the birthplace of Los Angeles, Olvera Street is the vibrant center of the city’s cultural heritage.
+Officially the birthplace of Los Angeles, Olvera Street is the vibrant centre of the city’s cultural heritage.
 Also known as El Pueblo, the area contains dozens of historical structures and several museums that reflect the diversity of the city from its founding in 1781 to today.

 The Plaza de Cultura y Artes is a significant cultural institution in Los Angeles that celebrates the music, storytelling, and culinary arts of Latinx people in Southern California.
 The Italian American Museum and Chinese American Museum share the contributions of these communities to the city’s development and culture.
-The Mexican Marketplace is not to be missed, with colorful stalls selling handmade ceramics, unique leather goods, and authentic enchiladas.
+The Mexican Marketplace is not to be missed, with colourful stalls selling handmade ceramics, unique leather goods, and authentic enchiladas.

 • 3